 Tip – with a plant stake, make sure the stake is strong enough to offer the plant the support it needs.
 Additionally, you’ll want the stake tall enough to accommodate the plant as it grows.

-Money Saving Tip: If you have a climbing plant, such as an ivy, place it near a window, tap small nails into the side of the window frame, and let the vine climb up and around the window, using the nails as support.
+Money Saving Tip: If you have a climbing plant, such as an ivy, place it near a window, tap small nails into the side of the window frame.
+This lets the vine climb up and around the window, using the nails as support.

-Any questions or thoughts?
-Please leave a comment below.
-If you enjoyed this article on 11 handy tools & supplies for easy houseplant care, feel free to share it!
+I hope you enjoyed this article on handy houseplant tools.
+If you did, feel free to share it!